-The Department offers the Master of Science (M.S.) in Animal Sciences, Master of Science (M.S.) in Bioinformatics Animal Sciences concentration, and the Doctor of Philosophy (Ph.D.) in Animal Sciences.
+The Department offers the Master of Science (M.S.) in Animal Sciences, Master of Animal Sciences (MAS) Degree Non-Thesis, Master of Science (M.S.) in Bioinformatics Animal Sciences concentration, and the Doctor of Philosophy (Ph.D.) in Animal Sciences.

 With a long-standing reputation for excellence in beef cattle research, our mission is to provide quality research and educational experiences for our graduate and undergraduate students.
 Our research goals are to enhance the quality of beef while decreasing the environmental footprint of production through research in a variety of disciplines.

 As the first in the U.S. to establish a program in companion animal biology, our goal is to provide training in the basic sciences of companion animals as well as the human-animal interactions that so strongly affect our lives and society.

 Committed to meeting the challenges of the Illinois dairy industry and dairy farmers at large, our focus is on dairy cow nutrition, reproduction, and the results of its combination.
 Our mission includes quality research and educational experiences for our graduate and undergraduate students and dairy producers around the world.

 We are one of the few animal sciences departments in the country with active research involving exotic species.
 Our faculty members are engaged in research concerning both captive and wild exotic animals all around the world.